Jonas Kellgren

 Jonas Henrik Kellgren (11 September 1911 – 22 February 2002) was a British physician and the first professor of rheumatology in the United Kingdom at the University of Manchester.
 He became Vice-Chancellor of the university and dean of the institution's medical school.
 He was an expert adviser to the World Health Organization and earned a Canada Gairdner International Award for his work.

 Early life and education

 Kellgren was born in Surrey to father Jonas Henrik "Harry" and mother Vera.
 His mother was a Russian refugee, and his father was from a Swedish family of doctors.
-He grew up in London where his father and uncle co-ran a practice on Eaton Square, but it ended up failing and Kellgren's father passed away from influenza in 1919.
+He grew up in London where his father and uncle co-ran a practice on Eaton Square, but it ended up failing and Kellgren's father died of influenza in 1919.
 Kellgren received financial aid from a "grateful patient" for his education at Bedales School and UCL Medical School.
 He also studied in Scandinavia on a scholarship and at St George's, University of London alongside his brother Ernst.